Kim Kardashian Isn’t Paying Enough Attention To Her Kids, According To North West

-It’s week five (I think — the days are blurring together at this point) of social distancing for many in the United States, and staying indoors to prevent the spread of the coronavirus hasn’t gotten any easier.
+It’s week five (I think — the days are blurring together at this point) of social distancing for many, and staying indoors to prevent the spread of the coronavirus hasn’t gotten any easier.
 Cabin fever is a real thing; just ask Kim Kardashian West and her daughter North.

 The Office of the Governor of California recruited the reality star to film a helpful public service announcement encouraging California residents to continue staying at home during the pandemic, but even she admitted that social distancing was a struggle.
 Kardashian West is currently self-isolating with her husband Kanye and their four kids, and as every mom knows, being with your children 24 hours a day every single day is...a lot.